 2.6.3 Meeting Rooms

-WG21 and PL22.16 meet Monday through Friday in joint session.
-Sometimes
+WG21 and PL22.16 meet Monday through Saturday in joint session.
+The

 adjustment.
 Rarely, technical sessions are scheduled in the evening,

 A single room capable of holding 60 people is needed for (at least)

 the Monday session, the second half of the penultimate session

 (Thursday or Friday), and the second half of the last session

 (Friday or Saturday).
 If the large room is available all week, it